Skip to content

 Program Revenue

 A term used in connection with the government-wide statement of activities and defined as revenue provided by those who purchase, use or directly benefit from the goods or services of a program.
-Program revenues reduce the net cost of the function to be financed from the government’s general revenues.
+Program revenues reduce the net cost of the function to be financed from the state’s general revenues.

 The statement of activities separately reports three categories of program revenues: